 Season three was an unqualified success, capped off by perhaps the finest cliffhanger in television history.
 TV Guide did an article several years ago ranking what they considered to be the best cliffhangers and The Best of Both Worlds took the #2 spot, right under the “Who shot JR” story line on Dallas.
 In terms of widespread anticipation Dallas’ was probably deservedly there, but for resolution of the plot BoBW was far superior to the cheat that Dallas did, essentially saying he was never shot and it was all a daydream!
 Below are the episodes of season three.
 The first season had 25 episodes, the second 22, but from the third season on 26 becomes the standard and will be the case for every season until the final one.
 As a thank you for reading my article, please enjoy this gag reel from season 3.

-List of episodes for season four:
+List of episodes for season three:

 - Evolution ** 1/2